Theoretical Foundations

 Psychodynamic Therapy

-Can you identify the source of the emotional and social challenges you may be experiencing?
 Childhood stressors that are suppressed or ‘bottled up’ can result in unresolved, emotional pain, confusion, and both internal and interpersonal conflict.
-Psychodynamic therapy provides an opportunity to discover how past experiences and unconscious feelings impact behavior in the present.
+Psychodynamic therapy provides an opportunity to discover how past experiences and unconscious feelings impact one’s experiences in the present.

 Trauma-Informed